-This handbook applies to students starting an undergraduate or postgraduate degree in Computer Science, or one of the joint degrees with Computer Science, in Michaelmas term 2022.
+This handbook applies to students starting an undergraduate or postgraduate degree in Computer Science, or one of the joint degrees with Computer Science, in Michaelmas Term 2023.
 The information in this handbook may be different for students starting in other years.

-The information in this handbook is accurate as at September 2022, however it may be necessary for changes to be made in certain circumstances, as explained at (insert link to relevant UG (www.ox.ac.uk/coursechanges)/PG (www.graduate.ox.ac.uk/coursechanges) webpage).
+The information in this handbook is accurate as at October 2023, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
 If such changes are made the department will publish a new version of this handbook together with a list of the changes and students will be informed.